Memori

 A directory built for the decision, not the funnel.

-Broad senior living marketplaces often flatten memory care into a generic category and turn every page into a referral step.
+Broad senior living marketplaces can help with breadth, but they often flatten memory care into a generic category and turn every page into a referral step.
 That structure can make families feel rushed before they have even established what matters most.

 What families should expect